|Office:||Weber Building, room 138 Department of Mathematics, (970) 491-0549|

-I was the lead software developer for the PACe Program, an on-line system for delivering pre-calculus mathematics for undergraduate students.
+I was the lead software developer for CSU's precalculus program, an on-line system for delivering pre-calculus mathematics for undergraduate students.
 The program serves several thousand students each semester, providing video lessons, homework assignments, pre-tests, proctored exams in a secure testing center, and web access to all course materials and reports.

 I am interested in modeling physical systems mathematically, including model formulation and computational evaluation and simulation.
 My research in this area has included problems in physical chemistry, electromagnetic wave propagation in photonic waveguides and photonic crystals, and biological systems.
 I am also interested in symmetry methods in mathematical physics, including quantum field theory, and in Kaluza-Klein theories as a path to unifying general relativity and quantum field theory.